CV help

 - Include a lengthy discourse about every course you've ever taken

-- Contain information just to 'bulk it out'!
-Being concise will help your reader
+- Contain information just to 'bulk it out'.
+Being concise will help your reader and maintain their interest, making them want to know more

-You have to remember that there's no accounting for taste, so you have to make the content of your CV unique, rather than using elaborate presentation to stand out from the crowd (unless, of course, you are going for a design job, in which case you have room to get creative).
+You have to remember that there's no accounting for taste, so you have to make the content of your CV unique, rather than using an elaborate layout to make you stand out from the crowd (unless, of course, you are going for a design job, in which case you have room to get creative).
 You can't afford for a recruiter to reject your CV because they don't like your font or layout, so making the document as accessible as possible is a must.
-Some suggestions are:

-- Use a simple business font (some of our consultants favour Arial, Calibri, or Verdana)
+- Use a simple business font, some of our consultants favour Arial, Calibri, or Verdana and ensure you have used the same font and letter size throughout

-- Use bold or italics to emphasise text (like job roles) rather than underlining
+- Use bold or italics to emphasise text, such as job roles, rather than underlining

 - Use bullet points, numbering and dashes to format content